San Juan Villicum

 Unknown Grand Prix Circuit with TC bypass2019 to date

 The Autódromo San Juan Villicum is the latest of a new crop of circuits in Argentina, designed to bring top level national and international racing back to San Juan Province for the first time since the El Zonda circuit fell out of favour on safety grounds.

 Located near the city of Albardón, the new circuit is alongside the symbolic Route 40, a 5,000km road which stretches from the north to the south of Argentina, along the breathtaking Andes.
 Route 40 is a tourist attraction not only for motorsport fans, but for all travellers who go to discover the best landscapes in the country.

-The 170 million Peso circuit is being built to FIM Grade A and FIA Grade 2 standards and is set to host a round of the World Superbike Championships after signing a deal with organisers Dorna, as well the popular local Turismo Carretera series.
+The track hosts a round of the World Superbike Championships after signing a deal with organisers Dorna, as well the popular local Turismo Carretera series.

-First announced by the Government of San Juan back in 2015, the track has gone through numerous design iterations, with input from the FIM resulting in the final layout, penned by Argentine architect Leonardo Stella.
-The 4.266 kilometre track boasts 19 corners - 11 left and 8 right - as well as permanent grandstand seating for up to 10,000.
-An impressive pitlane building will have up to 64 garages, while there are also plans for an on site hotel.
+First announced by the Government of San Juan back in 2015, the 170 million Peso project has seen numerous design iterations, with input from the FIM resulting in the final layout, penned by Argentine architect Leonardo Stella.
+The 2.657 miles / 4.276 km track boasts 19 corners - 11 left and 8 right - as well as permanent grandstand seating for up to 10,000.
+Homologated to FIM Grade A and FIA Grade 2 standards, the circuits also boasts an impressive pit lane building with up to 64 garages, while there are also plans for an on site hotel.

 Work began in October 2016 and progressed through 2017, with its official opening coming on October 14, 2018, featuring the World Superbike and World Supersport series on the opening weekend.
 Jonathan Rea took two victories for Kawasaki in the World Superbikes, while Jules Cluzel won the Supersport race.
 Later in the year, the Turismo Carretera and the TC Pista also made their first appearances.